A-DaRo/language_and_ai/Docs/ARCHITECTURE.md

 ---

-#### 5.2 `GlobalQueueManager.js` - BFS Frontier Management (REFACTORED - Queue Component Separation)
+#### 5.2 `GlobalQueueManager.js` - BFS Frontier Management with Page Graph Building (REFACTORED - Queue Component Separation)

 **Runtime Context**: Master Process Only
 **Design Pattern**: Facade + Delegation Pattern
-**Responsibility**: Coordinate between specialized queue components (DiscoveryQueue, ExecutionQueue, TitleRegistry)
+**Responsibility**: Coordinate between specialized queue components and build PageGraph during discovery

 **Behavioral Description**:

-GlobalQueueManager has been refactored from a 404-line monolithic class that managed discovery queue, execution queue, and title registry into a lightweight 212-line facade that delegates to three specialized components.
+GlobalQueueManager has been refactored from a 404-line monolithic class into a lightweight facade that delegates to three specialized components and now also builds a PageGraph during discovery phase to capture edge classifications.

+**Canonicalization Guarantee**:
+- `allContexts` serves as the single source of truth for every `PageContext`; the map is updated once per unique page ID and reused throughout the discovery lifecycle.
+- `completeDiscovery()` reuses canonical contexts when it processes discovered links, adds edges for every relationship, and only enqueues truly new contexts so the graph never contains duplicate nodes.
+- Resolved titles flow immediately into the TitleRegistry and the affected `PageContext`, keeping the canonical representation consistent with human-readable metadata.

 **Architecture Change**: